sounderdisc/Astral-Teleportation/artifacts/DesignDocuments/DesignDocument.md

 Unity requires any business that makes over $100,000 on a program made from their engine to buy the software.
 Because the system is not being sold for profit, this is not a concern.

 ## User Interface Design
 The user interface is catagorized into two groups: settings and in-game.
-Above you will find the visual aid for the menus by clicking on UI diagram, and the visual aid for the in-game UI by clicking on UI mock-up.
 Both use commonly used conventions that will be familiar to most players.
-Setting button are clickable and lead to more specific screens, such as controlling music volume.
+The settings button is clickable and leads to more specific screens, such as controlling music volume.
 In game, the player will use the WASD keys to move and the left and right mouse buttons to shoot a red or blue portal at the location which the mouse cursor's location is at.
 There will also be a levels button, which will show the player the levels that they have completed and can go to replay those levels again.
 The last button that the user interface will have is the quit button to allow the user to quit the game.

 ## Resource Management
 In the system, the biggest drain on system resources is from the number of draw calls made in Unity.
 This can be reduced by packaging sprites together, as well as static parts of a level, into one larger file instead of each sprite having their own file.
 Optimization is a very expensive in terms of developer time, and considering that when a user starts a game they don't tend to have much else running on their computer, we can likely save optimization for the later weeks of development.